Part 2: Calibration & Imaging of J1849+3024

 usescratch=True)

-Let's have a look at the visibilities and the model visibilities which will be used to derive solutions.
+Let's examine the visibilities and the model visibilities that will be used to derive solutions.

-• In the interactive CASA prompt (not the script!), use plotms plot amplitude versus uv distance (in wavelength) for all baselines to Effelsberg.
-Use just one correlation and/or one spw if it takes a long time to load the plot
+• In the interactive CASA prompt (not the script), use plotms to plot amplitude versus $uv$ distance (in wavelength) for all baselines to Effelsberg.
+Use only one correlation and/or one spw if loading the plot takes a long time.

-• Change the column in the plotms GUI to the model column and the data_vector-model columns (go the the axes tab and use the column drop down menu!) to see the differences between the real and model visibilities.
+• Change the column option in the plotms GUI to the model column and the data_vector$-$model columns (go to the axes tab and use the column drop-down menu) to observe the differences between the real and model visibilities.

-In the plot below, python has been used to over-plot the real and model visibilities for both amplitude and phase versus uvwave (rr correlation only and all baselines to EF).
-The bottom panel is the scalar subtraction of the data-model visibilities.
+In the plot below, we have used Python to overlay the real and modeled visibilities for both amplitude and phase against uvwave (RR correlation only and all baselines to EF).
+The bottom panel shows the scalar subtraction of the data-model visibilities.

-As you can see, there are large discrepancies in the amplitude vs uvwave plots.
-This is expected as the initial fringe fitting in part 1 only corrects for the phases and not the amplitudes.
-Therefore, the phases are generally good compared to the model apart from the baseline to Shenzhen ($\sim 120\,\mathrm{M\lambda}$), which have some residual delay errors that cause the phases to deviate, as we discussed earlier and which we shall correct for now!
+As you can see, there are large discrepancies in the amplitude versus uvwave plots.
+This is expected, as the initial fringe fitting in part 1 only corrects for the phases and not the amplitudes.
+Therefore, the phases are generally accurate compared to the model, apart from the baseline to Sheshan (approximately 120 Mλ), which has some residual delay errors that cause the phases to deviate, as we discussed earlier, and which we shall correct now!

 4B.
 Refining the delays